3 Language Shift

 Today, you can see there are similarities and differences in the numbers 1-4 in one Valley Zapotec language variety, as seen in Table 2.
 Let’s first look at the column for Set A. The word for ‘one’ starts with a <t> and has a <b> in it.
 You’ll notice the vowels are a bit different, which is part of normal language change.
 The word for ‘two’ also starts with a <t> both 500 years ago and now, and you’ll also see a <p> in it.
 The vowel <o> seems to be the same, though the vowel that was at the end of the word 500 years ago is missing today.
 Again, this is part of normal language change.

-You may also notice that there is a lot more detail in the modern spellings of these words: you’ll see things like accent marks, double vowels, etc. These represent aspects of the pronunciation that probably existed in colonial times too, though they were not represented in the spelling then.
+You may also notice that there is a lot more detail in the modern spellings of these words: you’ll see things like accent marks, double vowels, etc. These represent aspects of the pronunciation that probably existed in 1578 as well, though they were not represented in the spelling then.

 Set A | Set B | ||